andytimm/oldwebsite/_posts/2019-07-13-convention-model.md

 # Nesting the Party Units in CD

-A next logical step for the model would be to incorporate the multilevel structure present in the data- Party Units nested within Congressional Districts.
+A next logical step for the model would be to incorporate the hierarchical structure present in the data- Party Units nested within Congressional Districts.
 Given that the CD’s reflect both the progressive/moderate and rural/urban divides that defined the election, expecting some